Family Road Trip Guide Las Vegas to the Grand Canyon

-After almost an hour’s drive from Lake Mead, you will pass by Santa Claus, a once-festive town now an abandoned wreck!
+After almost an hour’s drive from Lake Mead (just north of Kingman), you will pass by Santa Claus, a once-festive town now an abandoned wreck!
 Apart from the remains of the building that once bustled with merry people and children, there’s not much to see here.

 You can just stop by and look at the creepy abandoned place, which still has some vibrant colors peeking from behind the dirt-covered walls, revealing details about its wonderful past.

 NB – since our last visit we’ve been told the whole place is now bulldozed